 Unfortunately, many drivers arrested on DUI charges plead guilty because they are unaware of that legal options exist and don’t know where to turn for help.

-At Levow DWI Law, our DUI defense lawyers are dedicated to fighting for the rights of drivers in the State of New Jersey who have been arrested on suspicion of drunk driving and/or driving under the influence of controlled substances.
+At Levow DWI Law, P.C., our DUI defense lawyers are dedicated to fighting for the rights of drivers in the State of New Jersey who have been arrested on suspicion of drunk driving and/or driving under the influence of controlled substances.

 We have helped many drivers successfully pursue legal options, such as challenging the legitimacy of the traffic stop that led to their DUI arrest or challenging the results of chemical tests.